-The Independent Appointment Commission (IAC) was established in 2016, by the Legislature of the Province of Newfoundland and Labrador, as an independent, non-partisan body to provide merit-based recommendations of qualified individuals for appointment to those provincial Agencies, Boards and Commissions (ABCs) listed in the schedule of the Independent Appointment Commission Act.
+The Independent Appointment Commission (IAC) was established in 2016, by the Legislature of the Province of Newfoundland and Labrador, as an independent, non-partisan body to provide merit-based recommendations of qualified individuals for appointment to those provincial Agencies, Boards and Commissions (ABCs) listed in the schedule to the Independent Appointments Commission Act.

 ABCs provide valued leadership and advice in all areas of the public sector.
-Individuals recommended for governance and executive roles in the province’s ABCs make a major contribution to providing governmental services residents.
+Individuals recommended for governance and executive roles in the province’s ABC’s make a major contribution to providing governmental services to residents.
 The services provided by the province’s ABCs are among the most important in Newfoundland and Labrador.

-The IAC originally consisted of five volunteer Commissioners, including the Chairperson and Vice-Chairperson.
+The IAC consists of five volunteer Commissioners, including the Chairperson and Vice-Chairperson.